colormerainbow/dvc-webdesigns/artdm173_projects/projects/my_portfolio/readme.txt

 check accuracy of switching between warm and cool tones populate images with real ones
 homepg: mosaic-grid - pull best images to highlight 20

+note: holding.html is a holding spot for code that may be useful for expansion.